-The following table shows the operating costs for the programs in FY 2016 and 2017.
+The following table shows the operating costs for the programs in FY 2018 and 2019.
 It should be noted that operating costs for these programs fluctuate over a five-year cycle based on regulatory requirements for facilities to renew ODCPs and registrations.
 As workload fluctuates year to year, inspection resources are assigned, resulting in a corresponding increase or decrease in operating costs.
 Registration workload also fluctuates since operators are required to renew their registrations on a five-year cycle.
-Non-personnel costs continued to be elevated in 2016 and 2017 due to the expense associated with modifying the program-specific portions of the agency's comprehensive database.
+Non-personnel costs were elevated in 2019 due to the expense associated with modifying the program-specific portions of the agency's comprehensive environmental database.

-PROGRAM FY 16 Operating Costs FY 17 Operating Costs
+PROGRAM FY 18 Operating Costs FY 19 Operating Costs

 PERSONNEL

-Facility ODCP \$186,938 \$131,764
+Facility ODCP \$153,312 \$199,871

-Facility Inspection/Compliance \$153,754 \$158,183
+Facility Inspection/Compliance \$149,820 \$104,738

-Facility Financial Responsibility \$16,275 \$16,004
+Facility Financial Responsibility \$26,347 \$24,218

-AST Registration \$58,156 \$72,134
+AST Registration \$78,838 \$71,897

-Tank Vessel ODCP \$0 \$161
+Tank Vessel ODCP \$0 \$0

 NON-PERSONNEL

-Administrative (all programs) \$59,449 \$56,202
+Administrative (all programs) \$17,683 \$64,212

-TOTAL \$474,572 \$434,288
+TOTAL \$426,000 \$464,936

-The DEQ, on behalf of the Board, collects fees for AST, pipeline and tank vessel ODCP applications and for the registration of ASTs.
+The DEQ, on behalf of the Board, collects fees for AST, pipeline and tank vessel ODCP applications.
 Almost all ODCP application revenue is generated by AST facility applications.
-The table below lists revenue for FY 2016 and 2017.
-As noted above, AST registration fees were eliminated in November 2015.
-As such, the 2016 AST registration revenue represents just 4 months of collection during the reporting period.
+The table below lists revenue for FY 2018 and 2019.